Azure-Samples/azure-search-openai-demo-csharp/README.md

 ### Using the app

-- In Azure: navigate to the Azure Contaier App deployed by `azd`.
+- In Azure: navigate to the Azure Container App deployed by `azd`.
 The URL is printed out when `azd` completes (as "Endpoint"), or you can find it in the Azure portal.
 - When running locally, navigate to <http://localhost:7181> for the client app and <http://localhost:7181/swagger> for the Open API server page.

 Once in the web app: